chrobione/node-red-contrib-discord-updated/README.md

 * Create, delete and get events.
 * Obtain info and change name of a guild.

-This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk .
+This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk.
 The main intention is to add more features and keep the repository updated.

 ## Installation and documentation

-The [Wiki](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki) is still being written when it comes to documentation but you can find a guide on how to install and setup the nodes [here](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki/Installation-and-setup).
+The [Wiki](https://github.com/Markoudstaal/node-red-contrib-discord-advancedplus/wiki) is still being written when it comes to documentation but you can find a guide on how to install and setup the nodes [here](https://github.com/Markoudstaal/node-red-contrib-discord-advancedplus/wiki/Installation-and-setup).

 ### Developing outside of `.node-red`